davegregg/theironyard-lm-frontend-setup/README.md

 # Initial setup for frontend development for your Mac

 * Open your Terminal.
 It's inside Apps > Utilities (or search for it using Spotlight [the magnifying glass in the upper right]).
 * Install Apple's Xcode Command-Line Tools through your terminal: run `xcode-select --install`.
+Sit back.
+This is going to take a while, unless it's already installed on your machine.

 # [Install Homebrew](./homebrew.md#homebrew)